 How many councillors are there?

 Scotland currently has 1,227 elected councillors who are elected every 4 years.
-The last local elections were held in May 2017, having been postponed for a year to avoid clashing with the May 2016 Holyrood elections.
+The last local elections were held in May 2022.

-As of the May 2017 elections, there are 431 SNP councillors; 276 Conservative councillors; 262 Labour councillors; 66 Liberal Democrat councillors; 173 Independent or non-aligned councillors; and 19 Green councillors.
+In the previous elections, there were 431 SNP councillors; 276 Conservative councillors; 262 Labour councillors; 66 Liberal Democrat councillors; 173 Independent or non-aligned councillors; and 19 Green councillors.